MOST IMPORTANT MEAL OF THE DAY?

 But that doesn’t necessarily mean it is a bad thing.

-If you are used to eating breakfast and then stop, your body will be expecting an intake at that time and if it doesn’t get it, the physical reaction is one of panic.
+If you are used to eating breakfast and then stop, your body will be expecting an intake at that time.
+If it doesn’t get it, the physical reaction is one of panic.
 You’ll feel jittery and possibly cranky and it could cause you to binge when you finally do decide it is time to eat.

 You will also, likely, feel lower in energy and so less inclined to do anything active.